Disney Publishing Group

 ABOUT

-Bill Schweigert (The Fatal Folklore Trilogy) game masters a crime fiction novel that will level up your crime game and make you finally get that THACO LIFE abs tattoo.
+A crime fiction novel that will make you finally get that THACO LIFE abs tattoo.
+A unique book for fans of Dungeon Crawler Carl and Harlan Coben.

-Despite being son to Don Allesandro Fugue, AKA Big Al, AKA The Al Mighty, AKA King of the Denver streets, Tommy Fugue has never had much interest in the family business.
-But when his father assigns him the “summer job” of mastering digital money laundering, Tommy figures he can list some fake projects on FunFunder, pledge them with zombie accounts, and clean a dirty $20,000 in time for college in the fall.
+Tommy Fugue never cared for the family business.
+But when his father—aka Big Al, aka King of the Denver Streets—assigns him the “summer job” of laundering money online, Tommy figures he can list some fake projects on FunFunder, pledge them with zombie accounts, and clean a dirty $20,000 in time for college in the fall.

-Unfortunately, just as he’s about to give a progress report to his father’s capos, the Family sees that a roleplaying game he mocked up using his mom’s old artwork has been funded to the tune of $650,000… and counting.
+Unfortunately for Tommy, he’s more creative than he thought.
+Just as he’s about to give his father’s capos a progress report, he sees that a roleplaying game he mocked up using his mom’s old artwork has been funded to the tune of $650,000… and counting.

-The only thing scarier than an angry Big Al is a Big Al that smells money and family bonding.
-Voluntold by their mercurial boss to assist, various criminals and killers in the Family Fugue help playtest and produce Tommy’s 1,000 Blades of Tergivers RPG in the hopes they can truly turn a dirty twenty into legit millions.
+The only thing scarier than an angry Big Al is a Big Al that smells cash and family bonding time.
+Voluntold by their mercurial boss to assist, various criminals and killers help playtest and produce Tommy’s 1,000 Blades of Tergivers RPG in the hopes they can truly turn a dirty twenty into legit millions.

 At first Tommy sees game sessions with brothel owners, hit women, and a street captain with OCD as yet another example of why he needs to get out from under his father.
-But when he realizes that being the game master might help him uncover what these criminals know about his mother’s disappearance a year ago, it’s Game On.
+But when Tommy realizes that being game master might help him uncover what these criminals know about his mother’s disappearance, it’s Game On.

 Playing a game while making a game is tricky—especially when elements of the fantasy world keep blending into the players’ real lives.
-So when Tergivers’ influence starts the streets talking about how the Family Fugue is slipping, beware the new game Big Al starts playing, following rules only he knows.
+And when the streets declare the Family Fugue slipping, Big Al starts playing a new game, with rules only he knows.

 STANDARD, PRIMARY, DM AND VARIANT COVERS